UFResearchComputing/DiffDock-NIM/README.md

 ### Run Inference for Batch-Docking
 DiffDock NIM allows for a **Batch-Docking** mode, which docks a group of ligand molecules against the same protein receptor through a single inference request if a multi-molecule SDF file is submitted in this request.
 Batch-docking mode is much more efficient than running separate inference requests.
 The example below illustrates batch-docking using a protein PDB file with five molecule SDF files downloaded from **RSCB**.
 1. Prepare the SDF input file with multiple ligand molecules.
-Create a new blank file, name it as `make-multiligand.sh`, and copy the content below into it.
+Create a new blank file, name it as `make-multiligand.sh`, which already created for you in this repo.

 2. Run the commands below to generate the `multi_ligands.sdf` for input.
    ```bash